iago-srm/nodejs-poc/readme.md

 ### pgAdmin

-- Download the docker image with `docker pull dpage/pgadmin4`
-- Run `docker inspect dev-postgres -f "{{json .NetworkSettings.Networks }}"` to print information about the db container.
+- Run `docker inspect nodejs-poc_dev-postgres_1 -f "{{json .NetworkSettings.Networks }}"` to print information about the db container.
 Copy the value of IPAddress field and go to localhost:80.
-- In the browser, "Add New Server" and put the IPAddress under "Host name/address", as well as "postgres" and "mysecretpassword" as username and password (credentials used to set up db above).
+- In the browser, "Add New Server" and put the IPAddress under "Host name/address", as well as "postgres" and "mysecretpassword" as username and password (credentials used on docker-compose).
   That should give you access to the db through the browser.

 # dockerized redis

-- Download the docker image with `docker pull redis`.
-- Access the container doing `docker exec -it dev-redis /bin/bash`
 - In the container terminal, run `redis-cli` to input commands.
   - `KEYS *` to get all keys.
   - `FLUSHALL` to delete all keys.
   - `exit` in order to exit both redis-cli and container's terminal.
-- In order to get all values stored in redis, do `docker exec -i <redis-container-name> bash < getRedisEntries.sh`.